Aquarium Setup - Fish Tanks

 Fish tanks are mainly made of glass, but acrylic is sometimes used as well.
 The size of the tank you will need for your aquarium setup depends on the type and number of fish that you plan to have.
 A general rule is to allow one gallon of water for each one inch of fish.
 This equates to about one centimetre for each litre of water.
 For example 20 neons would be manageable in a 20 gallon tank.

-If the fish tank is just being established be sure to read the Water Quality section.
+If the fish tank is just being established be sure to read our section on Cycling a New Tank & Water Quality.
 With a well balanced aquarium and a proper filter, you will be able to exceed these limits.
 One of the main factors in supporting fish is the surface area of the water.

 Glass bowls are only suitable for Bettas.
 Goldfish shouldn't be placed in small glass bowls, because they need more oxygen and are messier than most fish.
 A glass bowl is usually smaller at the top and reduces the exposure to oxygen.
 Since bettas can breathe air directly, this isn't an issue for them.